Our nation’s first ladies have some stunning engagement rings – let’s take a look.

 The real reason he wanted to celebrate became apparent when the waiter arrived with a dessert tray bearing the classic round-cut solitaire engagement ring.
 “I was completely shocked” remembers Michelle.
 “Barack didn’t pledge riches, only a life that would be interesting.
 On that promise he’s delivered.”

-Despite coming from a presidential bloodline, this Texas couple’s engagement story was anything but traditional.
+Despite coming from a presidential bloodline, George and Laura’s engagement story was anything but traditional.
 After meeting at a friend’s backyard cookout, the pair had their first date at a miniature golf course.
 Their love blossomed quickly, and a simple wedding followed just three months later.
 While there was no engagement ring for the wedding (the couple exchanged simple gold wedding bands) Laura said, “I did get the bigger ring later.”

 Perhaps one of the more unconventional presidential engagement stories, Bill Clinton actually proposed to Hilary on three separate occasions before she said yes.
 The third time was the charm for this dynamic couple when Bill asked Hillary to marry him in front of a cottage he purchased for her in Arkansas – needless to say, her answer was yes.